How to Take Control of IBS with the FODMAP Diet

 I'm also a nutrition writer whose work has been published in Prevention, Shape and Clean Eating magazine among others.
-Through my website, I offer one-on-one and group coaching programs to help you get through every phase of the FODMAP diet and apply it to your real life.
+Through my website, I offer self-guided online programs to help you get through every phase of the FODMAP diet and apply it to your real life.

 A FODMAP Myth